-This piece was updated on Sept.
-24 to include Pfizer-BioNTech’s new information on a low-dose COVID-19 vaccine for children aged 5 to 11 years.
+This piece was updated on Nov.
+3 to include CDC’s formal recommendation of the Pfizer-BioNTech’s COVID-19 vaccine for children aged 5 through 11.

 This piece was updated on May 13 with the latest COVID-19 infection numbers in children and to reflect the emergency use authorization of the Pfizer-BioNTech vaccine for adolescents 12 to 15 years of age.